 We (Dr’s McKinnon & Einstein) are both clinical psychologists registered with the Australian Health Practitioner Regulation Agency and Medicare.

 We have developed a series of vlogs and associated factsheets for DIP community members, to provide education on how to develop appropriate patterns of screen use during Term 2, in Australia.
 We will also be available to provide optional support via a closed Zoom support group once a fortnight on Fridays during the school term.
 The groups will run for 2 months at a time.
 The aim of the group is to provide support for families to make small in-roads, and to share their setbacks and successes with others in the group.

 No, the support we are providing via Zoom can only be considered as general support.
 If you would like to receive psychological support, we have provided a list of services on the website should one-on-one support should further support be necessary.

 We know you are busy this stressful time, so we have tried to make these videos as quick and practical as they can possibly be.
 There are a series of videos around 5 minutes in length and the summary sheets are quick and easy to read.
 It is up to you whether you participate in the monthly zoom support group.

 Do I need to access the resources and join the Zoom group?

 You might decide that watching the videos and using the factsheet is all you need to successfully apply the skills.
-Participating in the WhatsApp group is optional.
+Participating in the Zoom group is optional.

 How does participating in the Zoom group work?

-We will run a zoom support group once a month, once we have sufficient interest we will send out a survey to select the most suitable time for parents.
+We will run a zoom support group once a fortnight, once we have sufficient interest we will send out a survey to select the most suitable time for parents.